-The Board is required to investigate any apparent violations of the Nevada Act and Regulations.
-It is the policy of the Nevada Gaming Authorities to require that all gaming establishments in Nevada be operated in a manner suitable to protect the public health, safety, morals, good order and general welfare of the inhabitants of Nevada.
-Responsibility for the employment and maintenance of suitable methods of operations rests with the licensee, and wilful or persistent use or toleration of methods of operation deemed unsuitable will constitute grounds for licence revocation or other disciplinary action.
+The Board is required to investigate any apparent violations of the Nevada Act and Regulations.51 It is the policy of the Nevada Gaming Authorities to require that all gaming establishments in Nevada be operated in a manner suitable to protect the public health, safety, morals, good order and general welfare of the inhabitants of Nevada.52 Responsibility for the employment and maintenance of suitable methods of operations rests with the licensee, and wilful or persistent use or toleration of methods of operation deemed unsuitable will constitute grounds for licence revocation or other disciplinary action.53

 All PTCs that are licensed by the Commission are required to maintain a gaming compliance programme for the purpose of, at a minimum, performing due diligence, determining the suitability of relationships with other entities and individuals, and to review and ensure compliance by the PTC, its subsidiaries and any affiliated entities, with the Nevada Act, the Regulations, and the laws and regulations of any other jurisdictions in which the PTC, its subsidiaries and any affiliated entities operate.
 The gaming compliance programme, any amendments thereto, and the members of the compliance committee, one such member who shall be independent and knowledgeable of the Nevada Act and Regulations, must be administratively reviewed and approved by the Board.

 Some casinos may also be subject to Nevada's live entertainment tax (LET).
-The LET is an excise tax imposed on admission to any facility in Nevada where live entertainment is provided.
-Resort casinos with concert venues or certain types of nightclubs, bars or restaurants may be subject to this tax.
+The LET is an excise tax imposed on admission to any facility in Nevada where live entertainment is provided.61 Resort casinos with concert venues or certain types of nightclubs, bars or restaurants may be subject to this tax.
 Live entertainment is defined as 'any activity provided for pleasure, enjoyment, recreation, relaxation, diversion or other similar purpose by a person or persons who are physically present when providing that activity to a patron or group of patrons who are physically present'.62

 Advertising and marketing